New tool will help physicians to rapidly diagnose and treat life-threatening genetic diseases

 The next step will be to evaluate the use of this data in real-life settings.
 The hope is that clinicians will be able to use this information to identify and treat those newborns at the highest risk of developing severe OTC deficiency more rapidly.
 “This is an excellent example of what can be accomplished by strong partnerships between basic science researchers and clinicians,” said Dr. Aimée Dudley.
 “We hope that our data will also accelerate the development of new treatments and cures for OTC deficiency.”

 “Now that we have shown that our technology can produce accurate results for OTC deficiency, we are applying it to other rare metabolic diseases.
 We hope to make this type of data available for many more rare diseases,” said Russell Lo, PNRI Senior Research Project Specialist and lead author of the study.

 The technology built by the Dudley Lab at PNRI offers hope for a brighter future for infants with life-threatening metabolic diseases.

-Pacific Northwest Research Institute (PNRI) is a nonprofit biomedical research institute, where scientists are using innovative approaches in genetics and genomics to tackle some of the most difficult problems in science and medicine.
+About PNRI: Pacific Northwest Research Institute (PNRI) is a nonprofit biomedical research institute, where scientists are using innovative approaches in genetics and genomics to tackle some of the most difficult problems in science and medicine.
 The institute was founded 67 years ago in Seattle, Washington, as a place where scientists were free to pursue discoveries that promised the highest chance of improving human health.
 The goal was at the beginning, and remains today, to conduct foundational science leading to impactful medical innovations.
 To learn more, visit pnri.org.